Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Wairoa and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Wairoa and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standards that apply or will be applicable to the rental property.

 From July 1st 2021

-• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords should make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes